A Step-by-Step Guide for Small Business Owners and Managers

 I’ve worked with big companies who use the free version of Google Analytics, so you’ll once again be in good company!

-Apart from your virtual real estate (domain name) and your factory building (website), your email lists (database) is your most valuable marketing asset.
+Apart from your virtual real estate (domain name) and your factory building (website), your customer and lead lists (databases) are your most valuable marketing asset.

 The ability to communicate directly with leads and customers is a priceless competitive advantage, and it’s a crucial component of marketing automation.

 You have many software options to choose from.
-But I recommend you start with either GetResponse or MailChimp.
+But I recommend you start with something simple like MailChimp.

-Your second option is MailChimp which is 100% free to use when you send 2,000 or less emails per month.
-It does not offer nearly the same automation possibilities as GetResponse, but it is still a valid, and very popular, way to get your feet wet with email marketing.
+MailChimp is 100% free to use when you send 2,000 or less emails per month.
+It does not offer automation possibilities in the free version, but it is still a valid, and very popular, way to get your feet wet with email marketing.

 The online marketplace is driven by social interactions and you’ll need both a Facebook business page and a Google+ page to become part of the “in” crowd.
 And to show prospects and customers that you have a legitimate business.